-V204B, and V205 A and B surrounding V204A comprise a hold-off circuit.
+V204B, and V205A and B surrounding V204A comprise a hold-off circuit.
 The function of the hold-off circuit is to reduce the voltage on the grid of the triggering cathode follower, V204A, during the sweep and for a short period after the multivibrator has recovered.
 V205B performs this function.
-During the sweep, V205B conducts so that its plate drops.
+During the sweep V205B conducts so that its plate drops.
 At the termination of the sweep, V205B is cut off and its plate rises toward 225 volts positive.
-A switched capacitor between plate and ground delays this rise toward +225 volts during the charge period, depending on the size of the capacitor.
+A switched capacitor between plate and ground delays this rise toward + 225 volts during the charge period depending on the size of the capacitor.
 When the plate of V205B reaches 100 volts positive it is clamped to this voltage by diode-connected V205A.
 The trigger amplifier is so designed that it will trigger the multivibrator only when its plate is in the vicinity of 100 volts, so that triggering is held off during the rise period of the plate of V205B.

 V211 and V212 comprise the cascode Eccles-Jordan multivibrator.
-The left-hand side of this multivibrator, V211 A and B are normally conducting.
-Triggering is accomplished with a positive trigger through V203 to cathode follower V204A causes it to divert current from the upper half of V211, so that the plate rises.
-The positive step at V211B plate is coupled through cathode follower V210B to the grid of the opposite lower side of the multivibrator, V212B, and the multivibrator flops over with conduction on the right-hand side.
+The left-hand side of this multivibrator, V211A and B are normally conducting.
+Triggering is accomplished when a positive trigger through V 203 to cathode follower V204A causes it to divert current from the upper half of V211, so that the plate rises.
+The positive step at V211B plate is coupled through cathode follower V210B to the grid of the opposite lower side of the multivibrator, V212B, and the multivibrator flops over with conduction on the righthand side.
 Cathode follower V210B acts as a buffer between the plate of V211B and all other external loads so that the only additional capacitance is that added by the input capacitance of the cathode follower.
 This permits the plate to execute a much more rapid rise.
-The cathode follower drives the opposite side of the multivibrator, the unblanking cathode follower, the hold-off tube, V205B, and the gate output cathode follower, the grid of V220 at about -3 volts through diode V215 during the quiescent state of the multivibrator.
+The cathode follower drives the opposite side of the multivibrator, the unblanking cathode follower, the hold-off tube, V205B, and the gate output cathode follower V214A.

+The sweep is gated by the negative-going portion of the multivibrator, V212A and B. The plate of V212A is connected to the grid of the cathode-follower-connected pentode section of V214 through a speed-up capacitor.
+The cathode of this cathode follower holds the grid of V220 at about -3 volts through diode V215 during the quiescent state of the multivibrator.
 The negative step from the multivibrator cuts off the cathode follower and the cathode falls, disconnecting the grid of V220 through diode V215.
 V220 is the Miller tube time base generator.
 When the grid is freed from V214B cathode, it immediately begins to drop and the plate begins to rise.
-The plate of V220 is coupled back to the grid through cathode follower V212A and the timing capacitor, and a Miller run up commences.
-When the plate has risen to the vicinity of 200 volts, the grid of cathode follower V213B has risen to about 100 volts so that current begins to flow in this tube which diverts current from the upper right section of the multivibrator, V212A, and the multivibrator reverts to the initial stage with the left-hand side conducting.
+The plate of V220 is coupled back to the grid through a cathode follower (V221A before S/N 351, V212A after S/N 351) and the timing capacitor, and a Miller runup commences.
+When the plate has risen to the vicinity of 200 volts. the grid of cathode follower V213B has risen to about 100 volts so that current begins to flow in this tube which diverts current from the upper right section of the multivibrator, V212A. and the multivibrator reverts to the initial state with the left-hand side conducting.
 When V212A plate rises, it carries the grid of V214B with it causing diode V215B to conduct and the Miller grid to rise to -3 volts so that the plate drops again to the starting position.